WilsonBillkia/bane/README.md

 ansible-playbook link.yml -kK -i hosts_example.yml
 ```

 You only run the above command with the -kK switch (ansible-playbook -kK node.yml) the first time.
-This copies your public keys to the hosts to enable passwordless authentication.
+This prompts for password auth to copy your public keys to the hosts for passwordless authentication.

 This then installs Go and NodeJS and clones the chainlink repo.